benzookapi/shopify-payments-app-sample/README.md

 # How to run
-Just pushing to heroku with the following system variables is the easiest way to run, or npm start locally maybe.
+Just deploy to Render or heroku or other Pass with the following environment variables is the easiest way to run, or `npm install && npm run start` locally.

 SHOPIFY_API_KEY:              YOUR_API_KEY